VulDoctor/VulDoctor/README.md

   * purification module `purification/`:
     * `slice.py`: get the program slice.

  We use [CodeT5-base](https://drive.google.com/drive/folders/1L5fkJ_J-NvuWlcr-GbfomorxoS6HwuTs?usp=sharing) as our backbone model.
+Please download the CodeT5-base under the root dir of this replication package.

- Please download the fine_tuned_model for dynamicExecutionGeneration [Here](https://drive.google.com/file/d/1DrkpVKB75a_XK8sjzfl2INhaN_9cCWTJ/view?usp=drive_link) or fine-tune by yourself using the Code [Here](https://github.com/aashishyadavally/nd-slicer)
+ In order to replicate the dynamic execution trace generation module, please download the fine_tuned_model for dynamicExecutionGeneration [Here](https://drive.google.com/file/d/1DrkpVKB75a_XK8sjzfl2INhaN_9cCWTJ/view?usp=drive_link) or fine-tune by yourself using the Code [Here](https://github.com/aashishyadavally/nd-slicer)
 * `requirements.txt` contains the dependencies needed.

 * The experiments were conducted on a server equipped with NVIDIA 3090Ti GPU and Intel Core i7-12700KF, running the Windows.